Skip to content

 How to increase engagement in an app?

 To increase engagement in an app, focus on personalized onboarding, behavior-based triggers, timely push notifications, and in-app messaging that reminds users.
-Use analytics tools to track user behavior, then build engagement strategies around key actions like daily use, feature adoption, and content interaction.
+Use mobile app analytics tools to track user behavior, then build engagement strategies around key actions like daily use, feature adoption, and content interaction.

 Do mobile apps increase customer engagement?